M17-Project/Exploded_Mini17/README.md

 |`TP6`|Amplified microphone signal|DC-biased|

 ## Warning!
 There's an error in the PCB, at the bottom layer, just below the `U3` CC1200 chip. `VCC` is shorted with `GND`.
 Some copper carving is needed to isolate this and make the board work (see image below).
+Alternatively, 7 vias marked below can be **shallowly** drilled with a ≤0.5mm drill, just to break the connection between the via and the bottom layer.
+This is a lot easier, precise and faster.

 <img src="https://raw.githubusercontent.com/M17-Project/Exploded_Mini17/main/carve.png" width=300>